JetBrains/intellij-sdk-docs/topics/ui/controls/inline_help_text.md

 <p>Implementation</p>

-<p>Use <code>IdeaTitledBorder</code> as the border for panels that need title and possibly the gray line on the right of the title:</p>
+Use [`IdeaTitledBorder`](%gh-ic%/platform/platform-api/src/com/intellij/ui/border/IdeaTitledBorder.java) as the border for panels that need title and possibly the gray line on the right of the title:

 ```java
 String INNER_COMMENT = "<p>By default IntelliJ IDEA uses Gradle to build the project and run the tasks.</p>"+